GoogleCloudPlatform/terraform-google-enterprise-genai/2-environments/README.md

 After making these modifications, you can follow the README.md procedure for `2-environment` step on foundation, make sure you **change the organization policy after running the steps on foundation**.

 1. You can now move to the instructions in the network step.
-To use the [Dual Shared VPC](https://cloud.google.com/architecture/security-foundations/networking#vpcsharedvpc-id7-1-shared-vpc-) network mode go to [3-networks-dual-svpc](../3-networks-dual-svpc/README.md), or go to [3-networks-hub-and-spoke](../3-networks-hub-and-spoke/README.md) to use the [Hub and Spoke](https://cloud.google.com/architecture/security-foundations/networking#hub-and-spoke) network mode.
+To use the [Dual Shared VPC](https://cloud.google.com/architecture/security-foundations/networking#vpcsharedvpc-id7-1-shared-vpc-) network mode go to [3-networks-dual-svpc](../3-networks-dual-svpc/README.md).

 ### Deploying with Jenkins